EnGeoModels/SCLAM/README.md

 - **Units**: Precipitation (mm/day), Temperature (°C)
 - **Naming format**: `rain.YYYYMMDD.tif` and `tavg.YYYYMMDD.tif`

 Portential evapotranspiration is desirable, specially for long term runs.
-This demo provide it (`tavg.YYYYMMDD.tif` in CREST/pet) estimated based on Hargreaves-Samani equation (only requires temperature).
+We suggest to estimate it based on Hargreaves-Samani equation (only requires temperature).

 ### Digital Elevation Model (DEM)